 Norwich Practices Health Centre is operated by Norwich Practices Ltd. under a contract with NHS Norfolk, the local Primary Care Trust, to provide NHS services.

-Norwich Practices Ltd is owned and operated by the GPs at fifteen local GP practices.
+Norwich Practices Ltd is owned and operated by the GPs at 23 local GP practices.
 The company was set up because those local GPs felt they could provide more and better services to patients if they worked together.

 NHS patients residing in Norwich and its immediate suburbs may register with us for GP services.
 We offer a full general practice service, including specialist clinics indicated on the following pages.